 Biological systems are often explored in the laboratory at a reductionist scale.
 The idea is that if we understand everything at particular scales (most recently focused at the molecular scale), we will then understand the system as a whole; immunology is no exception.
-Of concern, however, is that the immune system spans multiple length (gene through body) and time (subsecond through lifetime) scales and that the immune response will likely only be completely understood through knowledge of how processes at these different scales work together.
-Such an integrative picture of a system is the desired outcome of multiscale modeling.
-In total, approaches that capture multiscale or system-wide features fall under the umbrella of systems biology.
+Of concern, however, is that the immune system spans multiple length (gene through body) and time (sub-second through lifetime) scales and that the immune response will likely only be completely understood through knowledge of how processes at these different scales work together.
+Such an integrative picture of a system is the desired outcome of multi-scale modeling.
+In total, approaches that capture multi-scale or system-wide features fall under the umbrella of systems biology.

 Systems biology encourages a non-reductionist approach to model development, beginning with the simplest possible model.
 Coined 'reconstructionism' by M. Savageau (1), the idea is that biological systems are more than the sum of their parts and that integrative behavior occurs in a non-predictable fashion.
 The modeling process itself brings about an understanding of the underlying system, as components are captured with mathematics and/or statistics.
 A minimal model is constructed and then grows in complexity, driven by new hypotheses that may not have been apparent from the phenomenological descriptions.
-With recent advances in information technology - fast and inexpensive computing power, global networking infrastructure, and comprehensive databases - modeling and simulation are becoming increasingly important biological tools.
-For the most part, these efforts have focused at a single scale, e.g. genomic/proteomic, cellular, tissue, organ, organ system, and whole body.
-Only now is there an emphasis to develop tools, techniques, algorithms, and mathematical theory to integrate seamlessly the continuum from the micro- to the macroscale.
-Multiscale modeling deals with spanning scales as diverse as from molecular to population.
-It can affect our understanding of biological processes and also further our predictive capabilities in biology.
-Multiscale algorithms are built and validated against experimentally derived data and observations.
+With recent advances in information technology-fast and inexpensive computing power, global networking infrastructure, and comprehensive databases-modeling and simulation are becoming increasingly important biological tools.
+For the most part these efforts have focused at a single scale, e.g. genomic/proteomic, cellular, tissue, organ, organ system and whole body.
+Only now is there an emphasis to develop tools, techniques, algorithms, and mathematical theory to integrate seamlessly the continuum from the micro- to the macro-scale.
+Multi-scale modeling deals with spanning scales as diverse as from molecular to population.
+It can impact our understanding of biological processes and also further our predictive capabilities in biology.
+Multi-scale algorithms are built and validated against experimentally derived data and observations.

-The need for multiscale approaches in biology is recognized in the cardiovascular field, where a number of groups are developing methods to integrate molecular and cellular events with organ function (2, 3).
-In addition, multiscale approaches are now being considered for neural systems (4-6), tumor growth (7), the vasculature (8), and developmental biology (9).
-Multiscale approaches are also being applied in various engineering problems, for example in polymer science (10) and tissue engineering (11).
-We argue that immunology is also ripe for such a multiscale approach.
+The need for multi-scale approaches in biology is recognized in the cardiovascular field, where a number of groups are developing methods to integrate molecular and cellular events with organ function (e.g. 2, 3).
+In addition, multi-scale approaches are now being considered for neural systems (4, 5, 6), tumor growth (7), the vasculature (8), and developmental biology (9).
+Multi-scale approaches are also being applied in various engineering problems, for example in polymer science (10) and tissue engineering (11).
+We argue that immunology is also ripe for such a multi-scale approach.

-We focus in this article on antigen presentation through the major histocompatibility complex (MHC) class II pathway and its role in the immune response.
-We first review the relevant biological events and discuss the multiscale aspects of the process.
+We focus in this chapter on antigen presentation via the major histocompatibility complex class II (MHC II) pathway and its role in the immune response.
+We first review the relevant biological events and discuss the multi-scale aspects of the process.
 We then present models that have been developed to address biological events occurring at various scales and give examples of applications to the study of disease dynamics.
-Finally, we discuss ways to begin to integrate models across scales.
+Finally we discuss ways to begin to integrate models across scales.